MID ETo Update

 ETₒ and the “crop coefficient” (conversion factor) of 1.0 applies to a healthy productive pasture 12 cm high.

 The approximate MID flood irrigation interval based on last week’s daily pasture water use rate was 14 days.
-(This figure assumes that 30 mm of readily available water is held in the pasture root zone divided by the 2.6mm/day = 12 days and then add an extra two days to account for water logging).
+(This figure assumes that 30 mm of readily available water is held in the pasture root zone divided by the 2.5 mm/day = 12 days and then add an extra two days to account for waterlogging).
 This does not take into account any rain your farm may have got during the week which will extend the interval.

-Spray irrigators in the MID needed to have applied on average 18.2 mm of irrigation water for the week to meet pasture water use (2.6 mm x 7 days).
+Spray irrigators in the MID needed to have applied on average 18 mm of irrigation water for the week to meet pasture water use (2.5 x 7).
 This irrigation figure does not take into account any rainfall on your farm, which must be subtracted from the required irrigation figure, and assumes that the spray irrigation system is applying water at 100% uniformity.
-This figure may be greater depending on specific spray irrigation system uniformity.
+This figure may be greater depending on the specific spray irrigation system uniformity.

 For Thursday 17 September to Wednesday 23 September

 |Location||Predicted weekly pasture water use (mm/ha)||Predicted Weekly Pasture water use (ML/ha)||Predicted daily pasture water use (mm/day)|

 This ETo update is also available as an email.
 Contact firstname.lastname@example.org